 To apply for a low income ticket, please follow these steps:

 1. Complete the application form at the bottom of this page.
 Please include as much information as possible.
 Also note that you will be required to provide multiple supporting documents in a follow up email - all documents must be scanned certified copies.
 If you are providing copies of bank account or Centrelink documents, please black out any sensitive information (eg account numbers) before scanning through to us.

 2. You will receive confirmation within 48 hours that your application has been received.
 Once the quote of applications has been filled, we will place any remaining applications on a waiting list in chronological order of when you applied.
 If you are on the waiting list you will be notified accordingly.

-3. We will notify you on whether your application has been successful or denied by Friday 31 March.
-If you are unsuccessful, you will still have the opportunity to register for first release tickets along with the general public on Tuesday 4 April.
+3. We will notify you on whether your application has been successful or denied ASAP.
+If you are unsuccessful, you will still have the opportunity to purchase general admission tickets when they go on sale in April.